 Te Reo Māori

-Te Reo Māori sits independently under the Māori department led by Tina Mihaere-Rees.
+Te Reo Māori sits independently under the Māori department led by Connor Baird.
 Currently, we are offering Te Reo Māori through year 9 to year 13, NCEA levels 1, 2 and 3, Diplomas through Te Wananga o Raukawa and various Kaupapa Māori subjects through Te Kura.
-Come 2023, Te Reo Māori will be a compulsory full year programme for our new students entering our kura at year 9 and our senior students will be offered Scholarship Te Reo Māori.
+Te Reo Māori is a compulsory full year programme for our new students entering our kura at year 9 and our senior students will be offered Scholarship Te Reo Māori.

 Te Ara a Māui